 Letters of Recommendation Required | 3 |

-Applications are welcome from students with diverse academic backgrounds.
-Students with strong quantitative skills and academic preparation in the biological sciences are strongly encouraged to apply.
-New students are admitted to start in the fall semester of each school year.
-Applications are due by December 1 of each year.
+Applicants with diverse academic backgrounds are welcome.
+Applicants with strong quantitative skills and academic preparation in the biological sciences are strongly encouraged to apply.
+New admitted applicants start in the fall semester of each school year.
+Applications are due by the fall deadline listed above of each year.
 Late applications are not accepted.

 - Applicants must have an undergraduate degree with a grade point average of 3.0 (on a 4.0 scale), although successful applicants generally have GPAs above 3.0.